 The team at Green’s Creek Veterinary Hospital wants to make sure that all of your equine care questions are answered.
 We understand that you care about your horse and want to know all you can about their health needs.
-Click on your question below to reveal our answer.
-If you still have questions, or if you don’t see your question listed, please contact our team and we’ll be happy to help.
+Click on your horse FAQ below to reveal our answer.
+If you still have questions, or if you don’t see your question listed, please call us at (254) 445-0440 and we’ll be happy to help.

 Frequently Asked Questions About Equine Animal Care

 How can I tell whether my horse is healthy?

 The team at Green’s Creek Veterinary Hospital provides a complete list of areas to check to determine the health and well-being of your horse.
 We will help you examine your horse by checking:

 How can I determine whether my horse needs dental care?